Is Community Housing Aotearoa a government agency, a charity or a private company?

 What are the benefits of being a Community Housing Aotearoa member?

-If you are part of the community housing sector you will want to join CHA to stay up-to-date with sector news, events and resources.
-CHA provide advice to members and best practice guidance to help develop their organisation and their service.
+If you are part of the community housing sector you will want to join to stay up-to-date with sector news, events and resources.
+We provide advice to members and best practice guidance to help develop their organisation and their service.
 One of the main benefits for members is their ability to take part in discussions that will shape the future of community housing in New Zealand.